aff3ct/streampu/docs/Pipeline & Adaptor.md

 ```cpp
 virtual  void*  get_empty_buffer(const  size_t  sid, void*  swap_buffer) =  0;
 ```
-Get a pointer to the first empty  buffer in the pool, and replace that buffer with a new one pointed by `swap_bufer `.
+Get a pointer to the first empty  buffer in the pool, and replace that buffer with a new one pointed by `swap_buffer `parameter.

 ```cpp
 virtual  void*  get_filled_buffer(const  size_t  sid, void*  swap_buffer) =  0;
 ```
-Get a pointer to the first filled  buffer in the pool, and replace that buffer with a new one pointed by `swap_bufer `.
+Get a pointer to the first filled  buffer in the pool, and replace that buffer with a new one pointed by `swap_buffer `parameter.

 ```cpp
 virtual  void  wake_up_pusher() =  0;